turbot/steampipe-plugin-pagerduty/docs/index.md

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.

-List services in your PagerDuty account:
+List disabled services in your PagerDuty account:

 ```sql
 select